Back in Combat

 Powerful AoEs have a chance of causing structures to collapse if used in an indoor zone; see Demolition & Collapses.

-Energy AoEs Powerful energy weapons are capable of creating a damaging effect in a wide radius, much like an explosion.
+Energy AoEs Powerful energy weapons are capable of creating a damaging effect in a wide area.
 Any ranged energy weapon with a damage of 40 or more (consisting entirely of energy damage) can optionally perform an AoE using the rules above.
-The impact effect is equal to 50% of the attack's normal damage, and the area effect is equal to 25% normal damage.
-Light-ray weapons and Abilities are less effective against areas, with an area effect only 1/6 normal damage.
+For burst AoEs, the impact effect is 3/4 of the attack's normal damage, and the area effect is 1/4 normal damage.
+For spray AoEs, the area effect is 1/3 normal damage.
+Various weapons and Abilities may alter these proportions, and may also be restricted to one type.
 Remember that energy drive is equal to damage.

 Zonewide Area of Effect (ZAoE) Some attacks spread damage over so large an area that even AoE rules are too narrow in scope.
 Examples include many aircraft weapons such as bombs and rocket pods, a bombardment by airships or artillery, or the broadest energy attacks of dragons or powerful arcanists.
 Events such as these affect at least one entire zone with damage, and are called zonewide areas of effect.